Sedum hispanicum L.

 Sedum armenum, Sedum boissieri, Sedum glaucum, Sedum hungaricum, Sedum longibracteatum, Sedum orientale, Sedum pentapetalum, Sedum pseudohispanicum, Sedum sexfidum

-Sedum hispanicum is a low-growing, perennial, succulent plant up to 6 inches (15 cm) tall.
-It has blue-green, succulent foliage.
-As the weather warms, the foliage turns to a blue-grey color and it has a soft feathery feel to it.
-In late spring to summer it has clusters of small, whitish-pink blooms.
+Sedum hispanicum is a low-growing succulent with fleshy blue-green leaves.
+It grows up to 6 inches (15 cm) tall.
+As the weather warms, the leaves turn to a blue-grey color.
+They have a soft feathery feel to them.
+Flowers are small, whitish-pink, and appear in clusters from late spring to summer.

 USDA hardiness zone 5a to 10b: from −20 °F (−28.9 °C) to 40 °F (+4.4 °C).